jakobzhao/geog458/weeks/week07/readme.md

 ```

-Associted with the main html document, the stylesheets are stored in the file `css/main.css`.
+Associated with the main html document, the stylesheets are stored in the file `css/main.css`.

 Above all, make the map occupies the full screen.